 WP-CLI version: 2.12.0

-If the command is not found, confirm that /usr/local/bin is in the shell PATH and that the file was moved as wp rather than left as wp-cli.phar.
+If the shell still reports wp: command not found, confirm that /usr/local/bin is in the active PATH and that the file was moved as wp rather than left as wp-cli.phar.

-7. Change into a WordPress document root before running site-specific commands.
+7. Change into the target WordPress document root before running site-specific commands.

-Use the directory that contains /wp-config.php/ for the target site.
+Use the directory that contains wp-config.php for the site that the command should manage.